Daytona Beach, Florida: Economy

-A major part of the Daytona Beach area economy is involved in the tourist industry.
-Over 8 million visitors came to the Daytona Beach area in 2004.

-The area's economy includes other industries besides tourism, such as manufacturing.
-Daytona Beach has industrial sites within an enterprise zone and sites within a foreign trade zone adjacent to Daytona Beach International Airport.
-Prime Interstate 4 and Interstate 95 sites are available with access to road, air, rail and water transportation.
+Tourism is a major part of the Daytona Beach economy, with over 8 million visitors in 2004.
+Other sources of revenue include manufacturing, and Daytona Beach has industrial sites within an enterprise zone and sites within a foreign trade zone adjacent to Daytona Beach International Airport.

-Companies and organizations that have their corporate headquarters or a major presence in the area:
+Companies and organizations that have their corporate headquarters or a major presence in the area include: